dgpv/bsst/README.md

         SCRIPT_VERIFY_CLEANSTACK
         Will be false if `--is-incomplete-script` is true

+  --max-samples-for-dynamic-stack-access=3

+        Opcodes like OP_PICK, OP_ROLL, CHECKMULTISIG access different positions on the stack based on their arguments.
+This means that for each possible value of an argument that affects the stack access pattern, a separate execution path must be created.

+        When `--z3-enabled` is false, B'SST cannot find possible values of these arguments, unless they are 'static', i.e. come from explicitly stated values, or can be inferred by simple analysis.

+        When `--z3-enabled` is true, B'SST will try to generate as many samples of the argument value as this setting allows.
+If the number of possible values are less than this limit, for each of the generated values, a separate execution path will be created and analyzed.
+If there are more possible values than this setting allows, there will be "unexplored" execution paths - a failed paths where the failure cause is shown as "The path was not explored".
+There will also be a note at the beginning of the report if there are any unexplored paths present.

+        Since each instance of such dynamic stack access argument can create many execution paths, successive encounters of opcodes with such arguments means exponential growth in the number of paths to analyze.

+        If there are too many paths, you may try to reduce the 'analysis space' by lowering the value of this setting, or by limiting possible values of such opcode arguments with other means, for example with `// bsst-assume($arg):` comments, in case these arguments are data placeholders.

   --max-tx-size=1000000

         Maximum transaction size in bytes (used to limit tx weight as